Homeland Security Sec. says intelligence leaks are "darn close to treason"

 In a statement Thursday, President Trump called leaks after the attack "deeply troubling" and asked the Department of Justice to try to find out where they originated.

-Kelly on Sunday also said he didn't take issue with a report, originally published in the Washington Post, that White House Senior Adviser Jared Kushner proposed a secret communication channel with the Kremlin so that discussions before the inauguration could not be detected.
+Kelly on Sunday also said he didn't take issue with a report, originally published in the Washington Post, that indicated White House Senior Adviser Jared Kushner, also President Trump's son-in-law, proposed a secret communication channel with the Kremlin so that discussions before the inauguration could not be detected.

-NBC News reported on Thursday that Kushner is under scrutiny related to the Russia investigations.
+NBC News reported on Thursday that Kushner is under scrutiny related to the Russia investigations, though not a subject of the investigations, like Michael Flynn or Paul Manafort.

 "I know Jared, he's a great guy, decent guy," Kelly said.
 "His number one, number one interest, really, is the nation so you know there's a lot of different ways to communicate, backchannel, publicly with other countries.
 I don't see any big issue here relative to Jared."